sjstretton/screwed/03-DesertIslandEconomics.md

 # PART 3: DESERT ISLAND POLITICAL ECONOMY

 The purpose of this section is to take you on a whirlwind tour of some important ideas in economics and the history of economic ideas.
-We shall introduce these ideas through stories on a set of islands, which we will term the Economic Archipelago (the 'Tea Islands').
-In the subsequent chapter we will introduce these same ideas more formally using a different analogy: the cake.
+We shall introduce these ideas through stories set on a group of several islands, which we will term the Economic Archipelago (the 'Tea Islands').
+In the subsequent chapter we will introduce these same ideas more formally using a different analogy: The cake.

 ## 3.1 Growth on Great Island: Adam Smith's Model

-In this economic fable we will demonstrate Adam Smith's model of growth through specialisation.
+In this economic fable, we will demonstrate Adam Smith's model of growth through specialisation.

-The largest island in the Tea Islands is called 'Great Island'.
+The largest island in the Tea Islands is called 'Great Island.'
 On Great Island live a few hundred people.
 Everyone does the same thing, which is a bit of everything.
 Half the day is spent fishing (including maintenance of the boats and nets), and the other half is spent gathering nuts and berries.
-This yields 250g of fish and 250g of nuts and berries per person.
+This yields 250g of fish and 250g of nuts and berries per person per day.
 In total, 0.5kg of food is gathered, which is exactly equal to their dietary needs.

 **Specialization and Trade**